 Vancouver, the most populated city in British Columbia, is a Canadian leader in building and designing “all ages and abilities” cycling infrastructure.
 In 2017, Vancouver adopted a Complete Streets policy framework including a traffic by-law giving the City Engineer delegated authority to make street modifications to support safety and mode share targets to deliver Complete Streets.
-The city has seen a major modal shift towards cycling, walking and transit in recent years thanks to strong policies, integration with existing guidelines, and funded implementation plans.
+The city is delivering an ambitious Complete Streets Program and has seen a major modal shift towards cycling, walking and transit in recent years thanks to strong policies, integration with existing guidelines, and funded implementation plans.
 A blog post highlights a Complete Streets transformation of a Vancouver bridge.

-	In April 2017, City of Vancouver staff submitted a recommendation to Council that the City adopt a dedicated Complete Streets Policy Framework, bringing together existing city-approved transportation policies while supporting broader city goals.
-At the same time, the City Engineer’s delegated authority was modernized to allow minor streetscape alterations in accordance with Complete Streets design principles without the requirement of council approval (a similar capacity to make street changes on behalf of motor vehicles has existed since 1944).
-Council approved these amendments to the Street and Traffic By-law in May 2017.
+In April 2017, City of Vancouver staff submitted a recommendation to Council that the City adopt a dedicated Complete Streets Policy Framework and modernized the City Engineer’s delegated authority within the Street and Traffic By-law to allow minor streetscape alterations in accordance with Complete Streets design principles without the requirement of council approval (a similar capacity to make street changes on behalf of motor vehicles has existed since 1944).

 In March 2017, the City of Vancouver released “Transportation Design Guidelines: All Ages and Abilities Cycling Routes“.

 Vancouver’s “Greenest City 2020 Action Plan” is a strategy for ensuring Vancouver stays on the leading edge of urban sustainability practices.
 The strategy prioritizes using “land-use and zoning policies to develop complete compact communities and complete streets that encourage active transportation and transit” (p.
 25).